nownabe/mclauncher/DESIGN_DOC.md

 * Cloud Run - to host the SPA and the API as a service.
 * Cloud Scheduler - to check how many players are connecting regularly.
-* Cloud Firestore - to store the server list and the allowlist of players.
+* Cloud Firestore - to store the allowlist of players.
 * Firebase Authentication - to authenticate players.

 ## Detailed designs